 You must also successfully pass an admissions test as part of the selection process.
 Take a look at a sample test.

 To score well at interview you need to demonstrate:

-If you are successful in both shortlisting and interview you will receive a conditional offer which is subject to the following:
+If you are successful in both shortlisting and interview you receive a conditional offer which is subject to the following:

 For additional information please see the entry requirements in our admissions section